 If you take/have taken one of the medications commonly used to treat AD/HD (e.g., Ritalin, Adderall, Vyvanse, Concerta, Strattera), please be advised that per our departmental policy and consistent with standards of practice in college student health, Health & Counseling is no longer prescribing these medications or any similar medicines used to treat AD/HD.

 If you currently take one of these medications and plan to continue while you are in college, you will need to make arrangements to maintain your prescription without interruption.
 We offer the following recommendations:

 We hope that this information is helpful to you.
 Please feel free to call our office at 585-245-5716 if you have questions.
-(This policy is valid for ALL students as of the Fall 2014 semester.)
+(Policy fully effective as of the Fall 2014 semester.)